-The header contains the apiRoot of an SCP in the target PLMN (see clause 4.4 of 3GPP TS 29.501 [5]) in a request sent from a source PLMN to a target PLMN when using indirect communication with or without delegated discovery between different PLMNs with possible NF selection at target PLMN and the apiRoot of the SCP in the target PLMN is known by the source PLMN (see clause 6.10.12).
+The header contains the apiRoot of an SCP (or of several SCPs sharing the same authority) in the target PLMN (see clause 4.4 of 3GPP TS 29.501 [5]) in a request sent from a source PLMN to a target PLMN when using indirect communication with or without delegated discovery between different PLMNs with possible NF selection at target PLMN and the apiRoot of the SCP in the target PLMN is known by the source PLMN (see clause 6.10.12).

 The encoding of the header follows the ABNF as defined in IETF RFC 9110 [11].